tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataDownloadQc/lessons/lesson2.md

 cd hpcDay2
 ```

-In our workshop directory we will need
+In our workshop directory we will set up a directory structure to organize our inputs/outputs:

 ```
 mkdir data